encse/adventofcode/README.md

 This repository is to
 keep my C# knowledge fresh and to follow the latest changes of the language.

-No rules are written in stone but I at least I don't use external dependencies only what .Net provides.
-No fancy libraries to make things short or predefined algorithms to parameterize.

 Everything is self contained.
+I don't use any libraries to make things short or predefined algorithms to parameterize.
+Just stick to what .Net provides.
 Each problem is solved by plain C# classes without any 'base' to derive from.
 The solvers have distinct entry points for part 1 and 2.
 There is no local state, part 2 starts from scratch, but code sharing between part 1 and 2 is important to me.
 (Unless it makes things hard to read.)